bitextor/bitextor/docs/README.md

 * `<NUMJOBS>` is redefined as the number of jobs that can be submitted to the cluster queue at the same time,
 * `<CLUSTERCOMMAND>` is the command that allows to submit a job to a cluster node (for example, this command would be `sbatch` in SLURM or `qsub` in PBS),
 * `<CLUSTERCONFIG>` is a JSON configuration file that specifies the specific requirements for each job in the cluster (for example, this file specifies if a job requires a certain amount of RAM memory, or access to one or more GPUs, for example).
 Further information about how to configure job requirements in a cluster can be obtained in [Snakemake's documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration).
+* `-k` option is for going on with independent jobs if a Bitextor rule/job fails.
+* `-n` option will ignore temp() folder/files declarations.
+This is useful when running only a part of the workflow, since temp() would lead to deletion of probably needed files by other parts of the workflow.

 ### Running Bitextor on a cluster